 No. You will not be employed by BWRU nor paid.
 As a volunteer you are entitled to enter on a temporary visitors permit (e.g. tourism permit).
 Tourist visiting visas are usually (for most countries) issued for three months/90 days upon entry in South Africa.
 However, we do recommend that you contact the South African Embassy or Consulate in your country and check the below list of visa exempt countries to confirm this: – Immmigration-services/exempt-countries

-NB: If you arrive on the internship prior to the 1st of the month ( or staying longer), you will be required to pay additional daily accommodation and meals fee of USD40 / day.
+NB: If you arrive on the volunteer program prior to the 1st of the month ( or staying longer), you will be required to pay additional daily accommodation and meals fee of R400/day

 Yes.
 When you are accepted into this program, you will have to sign liability, copyright documents, as well an agreement that you are knowingly partaking in potentially dangerous activities.
 You will not be covered for accidents or illnesses, so please do organize your own medical and health insurances.
 You may apply for a normal travel insurance policy.
 Chances that you will be injured by a marine predator are very slim if you follow the safety guidelines, and do not try anything foolish of which we would not approve.
 However, you will be working on a boat or game viewing vehicle in conditions which can, on occasions, be less than comfortable.
 Accidents may occur, so it is important to be covered in case of an emergency or accident.
 Be sure to have an insurance cover for your entire stay in Southern Africa.
 For SCUBA divers, you also need to be insured by the Divers Alert Network (DAN)

 To confirm your booking, you will be required to pay a $500 non-refundable deposit.
 The remainder of the payment is due one month before you arrive in country.
-You are welcome to change the dates of your program if space permits.
+You are welcome to change the dates of your program if space permits, but we do not refund deposits.

 Chat to one of our program specialists.
 We are available to email, skype or whatsapp at any time.
 Connect here – Connect with program specialist.